-- C. All Committees shall maintain a broad perspective covering the range of all modes of transportation and associated facilities (including, but not limited to, roadways, bicycle and pedestrian facilities, safety, and transit) in all recommended planning work programs so that proper study and evaluation of transportation needs shall result in a multi-modal transportation system plan, balanced with respect to area-wide needs and properly related to area-wide comprehensive plans, goals and objectives. - D. Reports, studies, plans, programs and databases shall be approved or endorsed by the MetroPlan Orlando Board after review and recommendation by the Technical Committee and such other committees as may be interested or affected.
-A recommendation may be noted as officially adopted by the Technical Committee and placed into effect upon signature by the Technical Committee Chairman without waiting for the minutes of the previous meeting to be officially approved at the next Technical Committee meeting. - E. Reports, studies, plans, programs or databases that have been approved or endorsed by the MPO are, by definition, public records and shall be available to the public for inspection and copying upon request.
-This may be limited however by the custodian of the records, to that time necessary to review the records and excise the information which is deemed to be exempt from the Public Records Act, as stipulated by Florida Law.
-A reasonable fee may be charged for copying costs. - F. Reports, studies, plans, programs or databases that are working papers or draft documents and have therefore not been approved by the MetroPlan Orlando Board shall
+- C. All committees shall maintain a broad perspective covering the range of all modes of transportation and associated facilities (including, but not limited to, roadways, bicycle and pedestrian facilities, safety, and transit) in all recommended planning work programs so that proper study and evaluation of transportation needs shall result in a multimodal transportation system plan, balanced with respect to areawide needs and properly related to areawide comprehensive plans, goals and objectives. - D. Reports, studies, plans, programs and databases shall be approved or endorsed by the MetroPlan Orlando Board after review and recommendation by the Community Advisory Committee and such other committees as may be interested or affected. - E. A recommendation may be noted as officially adopted by the committee and placed into effect immediately.